Chunar: History

-In 1574 AD.
-Akbar the great captured this fort and since that very time it was in the Mughal regime up to 1772 AD.
+In 1574 AD, Akbar the Great captured the fort and since then it was in the Mughal regime up to 1772 AD.
 Once emperor Jahangir appointed one Iftikhar Khan as Nazim and in the regime of Aurangzeb one of his Governor's Mirza Bairam built a mosque in 1663 AD. near the Bhairo-Burj.

-In 1772 AD this fort was captured by East India Company who established in it a depot of Artillery and ammunition.
+In 1772 AD the fort was captured by the East India Company who established in it a depot of Artillery and ammunition.
 Later it was taken by Maharaja Chait Singh of Benaras temporarily and after Chait Singh outbreak in 1781 AD.
 Warren Hastings retired for safety to Chunar where a force was collected by Major Phophan, which expelled Chait Singh from his stronghold in his neighbourhood.
-Hastings liked the situation and climate, his residence is still standing.
+Hastings liked the situation and climate, and his residence is still standing.
 Near it, there is a sundial bearing the inscription.
+The British used the boat for tax collection from the boats.

 Geography

-Chunar city is existing in a triangular from on the right bank of holy Ganga and the left bank of the Jargo river.
-It is located at 25.13°N 82.9°E.The city has an average elevation of 84 m above sea level, which is average in comparison to the surrounding region. and the river Ganga flows throughout the year which helps this city to face no drought.
-On contrary, the river Ganga sometime overflow its bank, causing situations which somehow looks like a flood.
+Chunar city is existing in a triangular from on the right bank of the holy Ganga and the left bank of the Jargo River.
+It is located at 25.13°N 82.9°E.The city has an average elevation of 84 m above sea level, which is average in comparison to the surrounding region.
+The river Ganga flows throughout the year, helping the city avoid droughts.
+However, the river Ganga occasionally overflows its bank, causing flood-like situations.

-In summer, temperature here vary from 32°C to 43°C. On the other hand, in winter it goes from 25°C to 15°C in temperature. and in rainy days, rainfall is 111cms.(annual) approx.+ which is count as average annual rainfall in India (110cm).
+In summer, the temperature here varies from 32 °C to 43 °C. On the other hand, in winter (2022) it goes from 25 °C to 9 °C in temperature. and in rainy days, rainfall is 111cms.(annual) approx.+ which counts as average annual rainfall in India (110 cm).

 Demographics

-As of 2011 Indian Census, Chunar had a total population of 37,185, of which 19,647 were males and 17,538 were females.
+As of the 2011 Indian census, Chunar had a total population of 37,185, of which 19,647 were males and 17,538 were females.
 Population within the age group of 0 to 6 years was 4,926.
 The total number of literates in Chunar was 24,674, which constituted 66.4% of the population with male literacy of 73.5% and female literacy of 58.3%.
-The effective literacy rate of 7+ population of Chunar was 76.5%, of which male literacy rate was 84.3% and female literacy rate was 67.6%.
+The effective literacy rate of the population of Chunar was 76.5%, of which male literacy rate was 84.3% and female literacy rate was 67.6%.
 The Scheduled Castes and Scheduled Tribes population was 5,657 and 119 respectively.
 Chunar had 5951 households in 2011.

+Tourism

+Being a historic town, Chunar has its share of tourism.
+Because of its proximity with Varanasi it can be explored on a day trip from Varanasi.
+The town has its share of forts, Mughal-era tombs and dargah and even a British-era Christian cemetery.